Generic Name: mesalamine (oral) (me SAL a meen)

 Take Pentasa exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

 Pentasa can be taken with or without food.
-Follow your doctor's instructions.
+Follow your doctor's instructions or the directions on your medicine label.

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are taking Pentasa.
+Pentasa can cause unusual results with certain medical tests.
+Tell any doctor who treats you that you are taking mesalamine.

 Store at room temperature away from moisture and heat.